-Sponsor meetings may be conducted either exclusively in-person or in-person with one or more participants contributing via electronic means, or exclusively via electronic means.
-Sponsor meetings shall be held, as decided by the Sponsor Chair, or by petition of 5 or more voting members, to conduct business such as making assignments, receiving reports of work, progressing draft standards, resolving differences among subgroups, and considering views and objections from any source.
-A meeting notice shall be distributed to all members at least 30 days in advance of the meeting.
-A meeting agenda shall be distributed to all members at least 14 days in advance of the meeting.
+Standards Committee meetings may be conducted via electronic means or in-person or in-person with one or more participants contributing via electronic means.
+Standards Committee meetings shall be held, as decided by the Standards Committee Chair, or by petition of 5 or more voting members, to conduct business such as making assignments, receiving reports of work, progressing draft standards, resolving differences among subgroups, and considering views and objections from any source.
+A meeting notice shall be distributed to all members at least 30 days in advance of a face-to-face meeting and at least 15 days in advance for an electronic (including teleconference) meeting.
+A meeting agenda (including participation information) shall be distributed to all members at least 10 days in advance of a face-to-face meeting, and at least 5 days in advance for an electronic meeting.
 Meetings of subgroups may be held as decided upon by the members or Chair of the subgroup.
 Notification of the potential for action shall be included on any distributed agendas for meetings.

-Note that all IEEE Standards development meetings are open to anyone who has a material interest and wishes to attend, however some meetings may occur in Executive Session (see Clause 6.3).
+All IEEE Standards development meetings are open to anyone who has a material interest and wishes to attend.
+However, some meetings may occur in Executive Session (see Clause 6.2).

 6.1 Quorum

-This clause shall not be modified except that the values in the shaded text may be increased and text inside square brackets may either be retained or deleted.
+This clause shall not be modified except that the values in shaded text may be increased.

-A quorum shall be identified before the initiation of Sponsor business at a meeting, but if a quorum is not present, actions may be taken subject to confirmation by letter or electronic ballot, as detailed in Clause 7.4.
+A quorum shall be identified before the initiation of Standards Committee business at a meeting, but if a quorum is not present, actions may be taken subject to confirmation by letter or electronic ballot, as detailed in Clause 7.4.
 When the voting membership is less than 50 voting members, a quorum shall be defined as a majority of the current total voting membership.
 When the voting membership is 50 or more voting members, a quorum shall be defined as 50% of the current total voting membership or 26, whichever is greater.
 Voting members who recuse themselves shall not be counted in the equation to determine whether a quorum exists.

-6.2 Conduct
+6.2 Executive Session

 This clause shall not be modified.

-Meeting attendees shall demonstrate respect and courtesy toward each other and shall allow each participant a fair and equal opportunity to contribute to the meeting, in accordance with the IEEE Code of Ethics.

-All WG participants shall act in accordance with all IEEE Standards policies and procedures.

-6.3 Executive session

-This clause shall not be modified.

 Meetings to discuss personnel or sensitive business matters (e.g., the negotiation of contracts), or for other appropriate non-public matters (e.g., the receipt of legal advice), may be conducted in Executive Session.

+The matters discussed in Executive Session are confidential, and therefore, attendance at the Executive Session shall be limited to those with governance authority, outside advisors (e.g., lawyers or consultants) where necessary to provide professional guidance, and select IEEE-SA staff who may have information or a perspective relevant to the subject matter discussed in Executive Session.
+An individual may be invited to join for a portion of the discussion and then excused at the appropriate time.
+In each case, except as authorized by the Standards Committee, participants in an Executive Session are prohibited from discussing or disclosing any information presented and discussed during such Executive Session to a third party or other person not present during the Executive Session, and shall not continue to discuss such matters after the Executive Session has adjourned.

+Executive Sessions should be conducted face-to-face (in person) to provide the greatest assurance that the content of such Executive Sessions will be kept confidential.
+However, when necessary, Executive Sessions may include participants who participate by teleconference provided such persons agree not to disclose any information so discussed, and agree that they will participate in such conference in a manner that does not result in third parties gaining access to such discussions or information.

-6.4 Meeting fees
+6.3 Meeting Fees

-This clause may be modified.
+This clause may be modified or replaced by "Not Applicable".